 Regardless of the reason, it can make things challenging when there is a sick chicken.

 Having resources available before you need them can help make medical emergencies less stressful.
-I recommend our Backyard Poultry Health Guide: Diagnosis and Treatment ebook.
+I recommend our Backyard Chicken Health Guide: Diagnosis and Treatment ebook.

 What chicken predators do you have in your area?

 With the backyard chicken survey results spanning the globe, it was difficult to include every single possible chicken predator that could exist.